8 Small-Deck Plans for Maximizing Your Outdoor Space

 A design that looks out of place with its surroundings can make a small deck look awkward.
 One of the keys to successful small-deck design ideas is to ensure that the materials, style, and shape feel in sync with both your home and your landscape.
 You'll also want to create a small-deck design that encourages an efficient, natural flow between inside and outside.
 For example, if doors to your kitchen lead to a side yard, that unexpected spot might be the best place for a small deck.

 4. Think in levels and curves.

 Oftentimes, homeowners let difficult yard situations, such as an awkward slope, discourage them from including a small deck.
-But decks, even in a minuscule yard or space, can be a great way to conquer those landscape demons.
-For example, a stepped-down small-deck design can provide multiple levels for gathering, serve for different functions, and help you get rid of grass that never grows or cover a slope that always erodes.
+But even in a minuscule yard or space, decks can be a great way to conquer those landscape challenges.
+For example, a stepped-down small-deck design can provide multiple levels for gathering, serve different functions, and help you get rid of grass that never grows or cover a slope that always erodes.
 A curved small-deck design might help you squeeze a few extra square feet (as well as a secluded nook) out of a tiny landscape.

 5. Provide visual relief.

 On small-deck designs, there's less space to distract the eye, so the details take on heightened significance.
 Think overhead, on the sides, and underfoot.
 Try an arbor to create a cozier structure (and provide supports for flowering vines).
 Distinguished rails offer visual relief, as do rail planters and metal accents.
-A deck floor in a pattern such as basket weave or one set on a diagonal creates interest.
+A deck floor in a pattern such as a basket weave or one set on a diagonal creates interest.